-Kathirikai Verkadalai Kulambu Recipe with step by step pictures.
+Kathirikai Verkadalai Kulambu Recipe with video and step by step pictures.

 Typical tangy south Indian gravy that is commonly known as puli kulambu using brinjal and peanuts that is served along with rice for lunch.

 I never came across peanuts being used in a kulambu before my marriage.
 We use it for making chutney, sundal and chats but never ever in a kulambu.

 So it’s no wonder I was super surprised when I was served this by my MIL when I visited her after my wedding.